UnbendableStraw/homepwn-simple/README.md

 First-generation Apple HomePods have Airplay capability over USB.
 This is still Airplay, with all it's pros / cons, just over USB.

 Observations so far:
-* Only seems to work on Macs
+* Only seems to work with Macs
-* Only seems to work if the HomePod is already set-up.
-Does not work on a HomePod in Setup Mode
+* Only works if the HomePod is already set-up / Does not work on a HomePod in Setup Mode
-* Does not seem to work if the HomePod was configured as a Default Output for an Apple TV
+* Does not work if the HomePod was configured as a Default Output for an Apple TV
+* Needs at least least HomePod Version 14.0?
+13.X did not work, so I assume older versions also won't work
 * Can play to multiple HomePods via USB (plus other Airplay 2 speakers)(using "Airfoil" by Rogue Amoeba)
 * Stereo pairs (i.e. playing to a stereo pair pod via USB does not transmit to it's paired pod.
 Can still use Airfoil for multiple)
 * USB Ethernet adapters, even powered ones, by themselves do not appear to work with the HomePod.